vslutov/llb3d/README.md

     Insert mine2 Before mine1

 This has the effect of placing the `mine2` object before the `mine1` object in the type list.
-You can also use `After` instead of 'Before' with Insert.
+You can also use `After` instead of `Before` with Insert.

 Here's an example of moving an object to the start of it's type list: